00-Evan/00-Evan.github.io/_pages/privacy-shatteredpd.md

 - Various statistics relating to installations of the game, such as app version, android version, language, country, etc.
 - Information relating to app stability, such as crash reports.

-All information presented to Shattered Pixel is aggregated or anonymized and is therefore not personally identifiable.
+All information presented to Shattered Pixel is aggregated or anonymized.

 ### Google Play Games
 Usage of Google Play Games features within ShatteredPD requires that Google Play Services and Google Play Games be installed on a user's device.
 Data is reported though these applications, which are governed by [Google's Privacy Policies](https://policies.google.com/privacy).